 Introducing concurrency to anything usually introduces edge cases.
 For state management libraries, there is the potential for two components to read different values from an external store, if the value read is changed during that render pass.

 This is known as “tearing”.
 This problem led to the React team creating the useSyncExternalStore hook for library creators to solve this problem.

 Serialization of data.
 It can be useful to have fully serializable state so you can save and restore application state from storage somewhere.
 Some libraries handle this for you, while others may require additional effort on the consumer’s side to enable this.

 The context loss problem.
 This is a problem for applications that mix multiple react-renderers together.
 For example, you may have an application that utilizes both

 react-three-fiber.
 Where React can’t reconcile the two separate contexts.

 The stale props problem.
 Hooks solved a lot of issues with traditional class components.
-The trade off for this was a new set of problems that come with embracing closures.
+The trade-off for this was a new set of problems with embracing closures.

-One common issue is data inside a closure no longer being “fresh” in the current render cycle.
-Leading to the data that is rendered out to the screen not being the latest value.
-This can be a problem when using selector functions that rely on props to calculate the state.
+One common issue is that data inside a closure is no longer “fresh” in the current render cycle.
+This leads to the data rendered to the screen not being the latest value.
+This can be problematic when using selector functions that rely on props to calculate the state.

 The zombie child problem.
 This refers to an old issue with Redux where child components that mount themselves first and connect to the store before the parent can cause inconsistencies if that state is updated before the parent component mounts.